a1l1n/a1l1n/README.md

 - 👋 Hi, I’m @a1l1n
-- 👀 I’m interested in lots of things.
+- 👀 I’m interested in a lots of things.
-- 🌱 I’m currently learning JavaScript, CSS and HTML
+- 🌱 I’m currently learning JavaScript, CSS, HTML, React and Redux.
-- 💞️ I’m looking to collaborate on investigation proyects, but in a few years from now (Im on the basics)
+- 💞️ I’m looking to collaborate on investigation proyects, but in a few years from now (Im on the basics, so...)
 - 📫 How to reach me ...

 <!---